axel-lord/spel-katalog/lua_api.md

 ### `Command:status() -> Int | None`
 Run the command returning the exit code if not interrupted.

+### `Command:splitExec() -> Command`
+Create a new command with the current binary split ny shell splitting rules as new binary and initial arguments.

 ### `Command:output(input: String..) -> Output`
 Run the command with the given optional input (given to command separated by newlines), returning a table with exit status, stderr and stdout.